yasiaee/Mont-Carlo-integration/README.md

 # Numerical Methods
-1.Writing function to calculate integral based on Mont carlo simulation 2.Writing function to solve system of equations, using LU factorization LU decomposition is a better way to implement Gauss elimination, especially for repeated solving a number of equations with the same left-hand side.
+1.Writing function to calculate integral based on Mont carlo simulation// 2.Writing function to solve system of equations, using LU factorization LU decomposition is a better way to implement Gauss elimination, especially for repeated solving a number of equations with the same left-hand side.